apedyashev/canvas-realistic-pen/README.md

 --------
   - penColor       -  Color of the pen.
 Allowed formats:
                     Array - [0, 0, 0], Hex - #ccc, #cfc4c1, rgb(1, 2, 3), rgba(1, 2, 3, 0)
-  - brushPressure: - opacity of line
   - brushSize:     - widht of line
-  - brushesCount   - Count of lines that will be used to draw

 Interface:
 ----------
   - destroy()                           - destroys the pen
   - setPenColor(inColor)                - sets penColor
-  - setBrushPressure(inBrushPressure)   - sets brushPressure
   - setBrushSize(inBrushSize)           - sets brushSize
-  - setBrushesCount(inBrushesCount)     - sets brushesCount

 Example:
 --------